Political views of Samuel Johnson: The Patriot

 In 1774, he printed The Patriot, a critique of what he viewed as false patriotism.
 On the evening of 7 April 1775, he made a famous statement: "Patriotism is the last refuge of the scoundrel."
-The line was not, as is widely believed, about patriotism in general but rather what Johnson saw as the false use of the term "patriotism" by William Pitt, 1st Earl of Chatham (the patriot minister) and his supporters.
-Johnson opposed "self-professed patriots" in general but valued what he considered "true" self-professed patriotism.
+The line was not, as is widely believed, about patriotism in general but rather what Johnson saw as the false use of the term "patriotism" by William Pitt, 1st Earl of Chatham (the prime minister) and his supporters.
+Johnson opposed most "self-professed patriots" in general but valued what he considered "true" patriotism.

 Taxation No Tyranny

-The last of the pamphlets, Taxation No Tyranny (1775), was a defence of the Coercive Acts and a response to the Declaration of Rights of the First Continental Congress of America, which protested against taxation without representation.
-Johnson argued that by immigrating to America, colonists had "voluntarily resigned the power of voting" but that they still had "virtual representation" in Parliament.
-In a parody of the Declaration of Rights, Johnson suggested that the Americans had no more right to govern themselves than the Cornish people.
-If the Americans wanted to participate in Parliament, Johnson said that they could move to England and purchase an estate.
-Johnson denounced English supporters of America as "traitors to this country" and hoped that the matter would be settled without bloodshed but that it would end with "English superiority and American obedience".
+The last of the pamphlets, Taxation No Tyranny (1775), was a defence of Parliament's Coercive Acts and a response to the Declaration and Resolves of the First Continental Congress, which protested against taxation without representation.
+Johnson argued that by emigrating to America, colonists had "voluntarily resigned the power of voting" but that they still retained virtual representation in Parliament.
+He also criticised the proslavery positions and ownership of slaves by the American Patriots, writing that if "slavery be thus fatally contagious, how is it that we hear the loudest yelps for liberty among the drivers of negroes?"
+Johnson denounced British supporters of the Patriot cause as "traitors to this country" and hoped that the matter would be settled without bloodshed but declared that it would ultimately end with "English superiority and American obedience".